Morris B. Belknap

-Morris Burke Belknap (June 7, 1856 – April 13, 1910), also known as Colonel Morris Burke Belknap, was an American businessman from Louisville, Kentucky, and the Republican nominee for Governor of Kentucky in 1903.
-After earning a degree from the Sheffield Scientific School of Yale University, he worked at his father's hardware company.
+Morris Burke Belknap (June 7, 1856 – April 13, 1910), also known as Colonel Morris Burke Belknap, was an American businessman from Louisville, Kentucky.

+After earning a degree from Yale University in 1877, Belknap worked at his father's hardware company.
 Later, he co-founded an agricultural implement company.
 In 1883, he married Lily Buckner, with whom he fathered four children.
 Following the death of his father, Belknap became vice-president of his hardware company, a position which he held for the rest of his life.
-Lily Buckner Belknap died in 1893, and he married Marion S. Dumont in 1900.
+Buckner died in 1893, and he married Marion S. Dumont in 1900.

-In addition to his business career.
-Belknap served in the Kentucky State Guard, eventually rising to the rank of lieutenant colonel.
+In addition to his business career, Belknap served in the Kentucky State Guard, eventually rising to the rank of lieutenant colonel.
 In 1898, during the Spanish–American War, he served briefly in Puerto Rico prior to the end of hostilities.
 He was promoted to colonel before his honorable discharge in 1899.

-In 1903, Belknap accepted the nomination for state governor after being chosen at the Kentucky Republican convention in that year.
-He campaigned on his business experience and opposition to policies of the current governor, but he was ultimately defeated by the incumbent J. C. W. Beckham.

-After his unsuccessful gubernatorial run, he spent his later life involved in a variety of civil and religious organizations.
-On April 13, 1910, he died of pernicious anemia, a condition which is believed to have been worsened by a mysterious ailment he contracted while in Puerto Rico.
+Belknap was the Republican nominee for governor of Kentucky in the 1903 gubernatorial election.
+He campaigned on his business experience and opposition to policies of the incumbent governor, J. C. W. Beckham, whom Belknap lost the election to.
+Afterward, Belknap spent his later life involved in a variety of civil and religious organizations.
+In 1910, he died of pernicious anemia, a condition which is believed to have been worsened by a mysterious ailment he contracted while in Puerto Rico.